GabrielMalakias/GabrielMalakias.github.io/_posts/2021-11-15-software-evolves-an-experience-guided-by-results.md

 #### The past

 Imagine you are building a software that keeps track of a mobile device's position.
-As goal, the application you are working on has to keep track of a state and after a certain period it should check a bunch of if clauses to take or not actions based on the state.
+As goal, the application has to keep track of a state, and after a certain period it should check a bunch of rules to take or not actions based on the state.

-To handle that, the initial solution loops through a list of devices checking if the latest location was received recently, so the app can change the device status to `out_of_range` and in case its out of range for two periods in a row it marks the device as `offline`.
+To handle that, the initial solution loops through a list of devices checking if the latest location was received recently and if it doesnt the app changes the device status to `out_of_range`.
+Besides that in case the device is already `out_of_range` for two periods in a row it marks the device as `offline`.

 {% highlight ruby %}
 filter_online.each do |person|